LukeGrahamLandry/franca/docs/caching.md

 to things that interact with compiler apis like `@macros` and import_c.
 If your c code `#include`s something, that file is not part of the cache validation.

+Files read with include_bytes ARE part of cache validation.

 ## contents of a .frc file

 See `@/backend/incremental.fr` for the exact binary layout and some helper code for loading/storing it.